Cycling infrastructure: Bicycle parking/storage arrangements

+According to a 2004 study by Dutch transport planner, Karel Martens, the placement of bicycle parking infrastructure around public transport stations, from bus stops to train stations increases the accessibility of such locations to people and increases the amount of passengers who use those forms of transportation.
 As secure and convenient bicycle parking is a key factor in influencing a person's decision to cycle, decent parking infrastructure must be provided to encourage the uptake of cycling.
 Decent bicycle parking involves weather-proof infrastructure such as lockers, stands, staffed or unstaffed bicycle parks, as well as bike parking facilities within workplaces to facilitate bicycle commuting.
 It also will help if certain legal arrangements are put into place to enable legitimate ad hoc parking, for example to allow people to lock their bicycles to railings, signs and other street furniture when individual proper bike stands are unavailable.

 Other trip end facilities

 Some people need to wear special clothes such as business suits or uniforms in their daily work.
 In some cases the nature of the cycling infrastructure and the prevailing weather conditions may make it very hard to both cycle and maintain the work clothes in a presentable condition.
 It is argued that such workers can be encouraged to cycle by providing lockers, changing rooms and shower facilities where they can change before starting work.